MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Fixes

 - Resolved an issue when using the Microsoft Edge built-in PDF reader powered by Adobe Acrobat caused fillable PDF form fields to not auto resize correctly when entering large text strings.

 ## Version 122.0.2365.120: April 4, 2024

-Fixed various bugs and performance issues.
+Fixed various bugs and performance issues for Extended Stable release.

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#april-4-2024).